wet-sandwich/hyper.nvim/README.md

 #### Request History

 Hyper will track your 25 previous unique requests.
 Use `<c-n>` and `<c-p>` to cycle through the list and preview the full request.
 Type `<cr>` to select a previous request and copy its contents to the active request.
+Type <del> to remove the selected request from the history.

 Repeating a previous request moves it to the top of the list with an updated timestamp instead of creating a new entry.

 ![hyper.request_history](https://imgur.com/fpXRibI.png)